 - Plastic or non-woven bags with or without handle

-- One time/Single-use disposable items made up of Thermocol or Polystyrene or Plastic, e.g. dish, spoon, cups, glasses, fork, bowl, and container.
+- One-time/Single-use disposable items made up of Thermocol or Polystyrene or Plastic, e.g., dish, spoon, cups, glasses, fork, bowl, and container (Cutlery items)

-- Disposable dish or bowl and Straws used for packaging foods in the hotel.
+- Disposable dishes or bowls and Straws are used for packaging foods in the hotel.

 List of Items NOT Banned made of Plastic

-- PET/PETE bottle having a liquid holding a capacity of 200 ml or more than 200 ml.
+- PET/PETE bottle has a liquid holding a capacity of 200 ml or more than 200 ml.
 They are printed with deposit and refund or policy or buyback price under EPR.

-- Manufacture of Plastic and Plastic bags for export purpose in the special economic zone and export-oriented units.
+- Manufacture of Plastic and Plastic bags for export purposes in the special economic zone and export-oriented units.

-- Plastic material made up of at least 20% recyclable material.
-It should also have a thickness of more than 50 microns used for wrapping the content at the manufacturing stage or an integral part of manufacturing.
-They should have manufacturers name, type of plastic with a code number, and buyback price under EMR.
+- Plastic material is made up of at least 20% recyclable material.
+It should also have a thickness of more than 50 microns used for wrapping the content at the manufacturing stage or as an integral part of manufacturing.
+They should have the manufacturer’s name, type of plastic with a code number, and buyback price under EMR.

-- Paper-based carton packaging with one or more layer of plastic.
+- Paper-based carton packaging with one or more layers of plastic

-- Virgin Plastic bag used for milk having a thickness of not less than 50 microns and printed with buyback price.
+- Virgin Plastic bags used for milk have a thickness of not less than 50 microns and are printed with a buyback price.

 - Recyclable multilayered plastic

-- Use of plastic used for packaging and medicine, medical equipment, and pharmaceutical products.
+- Use of plastic is used for packaging and medicine, medical equipment, and pharmaceutical products.

 - Use of Thermocol boxes for fish preservation.